1. Home

 Examples:

-- Embassy Office Parks REIT: Embassy Office Parks REIT is the first publicly listed REIT in India, focused on office spaces and generating income through leasing to corporate clients.
+• Embassy Office Parks REIT: The first publicly listed REIT in India, focused on office spaces and generating income through leasing to corporate clients.

 Mortgage REITs